CO2 Laser Resurfacing

 What is CO2 Laser Resurfacing?

-A detailed aftercare sheet will be given to you on your surgery day.
-You will be required to soak the treated area using 1 teaspoon of white vinegar per 2 cups of water for 10 minutes, every 1-2 hours.
-Aquaphor or Vaseline is to be kept on your face continuously for 6 to 8 days.
-After soaking, leave droplets of moisture on your skin and apply more ointment over the treated area.
-Oozing of clear fluids, mild bleeding, mild to moderate swelling, and a mild burning sensation may occur.
-Redness is expected for 1 to 2 weeks after the procedure and will usually fade gradually over 4 to 12 weeks.
+Patients may experience oozing of clear fluids, mild bleeding, mild to moderate swelling, and a mild burning sensation after treatment.
+Patients can expect to see redness for 1 to 2 weeks after the procedure and will usually fade gradually over 4 to 12 weeks.
 Whilst infection is rare, please take appropriate precautions that your environment is clean.
 If you have pets please be mindful of pet dander as it may increase the risk of infection.

 CO2 Laser Resurfacing Results

-Please contact Laser & Skin Surgery Center of Northern California at 916.456.0400 for more information and to schedule a consultation.
-We are located in East Sacramento, minutes from Downtown Sacramento, Roseville, Folsom, Davis, Elk Grove and El Dorado Hills.
+For more information or to schedule a consultation at The Laser & Skin Surgery Center of Northern California call 916.456.0400 today!
+We are located in East Sacramento, minutes from Downtown Sacramento, Roseville, Folsom, Davis, Elk Grove, and El Dorado Hills.